Why did the genetically modified chicken cross the road? To lay drug-filled eggs, of course.

 Although not as efficient as microorganisms, transgenic animals can still solve a lot of problems encountered in modern drug manufacturing.
 They are generally cheaper to maintain compared to a sterile drug facility and the high yield of milk or eggs balances the cost of animal care.

 Take antibodies, for example, which are notoriously expensive to manufacture.
 The cost of producing enough monoclonal antibody to service the entire human population is approximately $300 per gram, according to a 2013 review.
-The same quantity of antibody can be produced in the milk of 210 goats at one third of the cost.
+The same quantity of antibody can be produced in the milk of 210 goats at one-third of the cost.

-In the present study, the authors found that three eggs laid by their genetically modified chickens would contain enough human protein for one dose of drug.
+In the present study, the authors found that three eggs laid by their genetically engineered chickens would contain enough human protein for one dose of drug.
 If a single hen lays 300 eggs per year, they could produce enough doses of the drug for commercialization.

 “Production from chickens can cost anywhere from 10 to 100 times less than the factories.
 So hopefully we’ll be looking at least 10 times lower overall manufacturing cost,” said Dr Herron.